Improved rates of convergence for the multivariate Central Limit Theorem in Wasserstein distance: Bounding rhot

-When looking at (\ref{eq:Psi1}), we can see that, for small values of $t$, the main term of the bound is $\frac{\|\EE[Z\mid F_t]\|_p}{\sqrt{\Delta(t)}}$, which we bounded by $\frac{\|Z\|_p}{\sqrt{\Delta(t)}}$ using Jensen's inequality.
-In this Section, we establish a sharper bound on this quantity by optimizing Proposition~6.1 \cite{FangKoike2022}.
-We start by providing a general result in the more general exchangeable pair framework before tackling our specific Central Limit Theorem case.
+When looking at (\ref{eq:Psi1}), we can see that, for small values of $t$, the main contributor of this bound is $\|\EE[Z\mid F_t]\|_p/\sqrt{\Delta(t)}$.
+In the previous Section, we upper bounded this quantity somewhat crudely by using Jensen's inequality.
+In this Section, we establish a sharper bound on $\|\rho_t\|_p$ by proving a variant of Proposition~6.1 \cite{ModerateDeviations} leveraging the small scale features of $W$.
+We start by covering the more general exchangeable pair framework, a standard framework for applying Stein's method, before tackling the specific Central Limit Theorem case.